gengjian1203/MyBlog/static/paper/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# ppppppppapapappapapapappapapbuild for production and view the bundle analyzer report longlllllllllonglllllllllonglllllllllonglllllllllongllllllll
 npm run build --report
 ```

-skill

-* marked
-* dompurify
-* mavon-editor

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).